zerqahh/Betterlog_BFHub/README.md

 Full integration with Battlefield 3 and VU is planned, however it may pose significant challenges during implementation.

-What You Can Expect from BETTERLOG:
+What you can expect from BETTERLOG:

     Player Profiles: Create personalized profiles where you can share your achievements and statistics.
     Community Forums: Engage in discussions, share experiences, and connect with other gamers.